Shoulder Stability Exercises With Bands

 Shoulder Flexion

 Attach the resistance band to the door at waist height.
-Stand with your back to the wall; shoulders are parallel to the wall.
+Stand with your back to the wall; your shoulders are parallel.
 You want to stand up tall.
 Think about pinching your shoulder blades together.
 Grip the resistance band; slowly bring your arm forward to shoulder height.
 Keep your elbow locked and wrist firm.
 Slowly bring your arm back down to your side.
-Remember speed kills, slow and controlled is far more beneficial than trying to speed through the exercise.
+Remember, speed kills; slow and controlled is far more beneficial than trying to speed through the exercise.

 Shoulder Flexion w/ Green Band